ddribin/nerdy-nights/README.markdown

         .byte   1               ; 1x  8KB CHR data
         .byte   $01, $00        ; mapper 0, vertical mirroring
 </pre>

+All apps can be built using the default target of the included `Makefile`.
+In addition, they can be run in Nestopia using the `open` target.
+Thus to compile, link, and run, you just type:

+    %  make open

+Most apps can be built easily using a single command, too.
+For example, the background app can be built like:

+    % cl65 -t nes -o background.nes background.asm

 The nes.cfg File
 ================